 (Note: the Use of any Prohibited Substance to increase "low-normal" levels of any endogenous hormone is not considered an acceptable therapeutic intervention and will not receive a TUE.)

 4. Application procedure for a TUE

-Prior to using a Prohibited Substance, a Player must submit a TUE Application to the LPGA.
+Prior to Use of a Prohibited Substance or Prohibited Method, a Player must submit a TUE Application to the LPGA.
 The TUE Application is available in the Anti-Doping section of LPGA.com.